-Accounting Standards Not Yet Adopted-In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
+In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 The ASU includes amendments to the guidance on convertible instruments and the derivative scope exception for contracts in an entity's own equity and simplifies the accounting for convertible instruments which include beneficial conversion features or cash conversion features by removing certain separation models in Subtopic 470-20.
-Additionally, the ASU will require entities to use the "if-converted" method when calculating diluted earnings per share for convertible instruments.
-The ASU is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-Management anticipates the adoption of this ASU will not have a significant impact on the Company's financial statements.
+Additionally, the ASU requires entities to use the "if-converted" method when calculating diluted earnings per common share for convertible instruments.
+On January 1, 2022, the Company adopted the ASU and the ASU did not have a significant impact on the Company's financial statements.

 In November 2021, the FASB issued ASU No. 2021-10 Government Assistance (Topic 832), which requires annual disclosures of transactions with a government that are accounted for by applying a grant or contribution accounting model by analogy.
 These required disclosures include information on the nature of transactions and related accounting policies used to account for transactions, detail on the line items on the balance sheet and income statement affected by these transactions including amounts applicable to each line, and significant terms and conditions of the transactions including commitments and contingencies.
-The ASU is effective for fiscal years beginning after December 15, 2021.
+The Company prospectively adopted the ASU effective January 1, 2022 and applied the disclosure guidance to all transactions within the scope of the ASU that were reflected in the financial statements at the date of initial application and new transactions that are entered into subsequent to the date of initial application.
+The Company accounts for the government assistance transactions by analogy to the grant accounting model in International Accounting Standards 20 Accounting for Government Grants and Disclosure of Government Assistance.

 The Company receives various forms of government assistance, primarily through grants related to the development of new products and the expansion of production capacity.
-During 2021, certain agencies of the U.S. government, including the Biomedical Advanced Research and Development Authority ("BARDA") within the U.S. Department of Health and Human Services, agreed to finance an expansion of production capacity related to chromatography, liquid cell culture media, buffers and cell culture powder media and single-use consumables at certain of the Company's Life Sciences businesses and the development of diagnostics testing technologies and the expansion of testing production capacity at certain of the Company's Diagnostics businesses.
+During 2021, certain agencies of the U.S. government, including the Biomedical Advanced Research and Development Authority ("BARDA") within the U.S. Department of Health and Human Services, agreed to finance an expansion of production capacity related to chromatography, liquid cell culture media, buffers and cell culture powder media and single-use consumables at certain of the Company's Biotechnology businesses and the development of diagnostics testing technologies and the expansion of testing production capacity at certain of the Company's Diagnostics businesses.
 The Company's businesses may enter into similar agreements in the future.
-In consideration of this financing the U.S. government has certain rights, including rights with respect to the allocation of certain of the incremental production capacity associated with such expansion and/or rights in intellectual property produced with its financial assistance.
+In consideration of this financing, the U.S. government has certain rights, including rights with respect to the allocation of certain of the incremental production capacity associated with such expansion and/or rights in intellectual property produced with its financial assistance.
 The amount awarded pursuant to these grants in 2021 totaled \$568 million and will be paid over periods ranging from one year to four years.
-In 2021, the Company received aggregate payments related to government grants of \$73 million that offset operating expenses and capital expenditures of \$41 million and \$32 million, respectively.
-The Company is still assessing the impact of this ASU and the required disclosures, however, management anticipates the adoption of this ASU will not have a significant impact on the Company's financial statements.
+In 2022, the Company received aggregate payments related to the BARDA grants and other government assistance of \$137 million that offset operating expenses of \$50 million and purchases of property, plant and equipment of \$87 million.
+Property, plant and equipment purchased using funds provided by governments are recorded net of government assistance.